 The school achieved an Ofsted ‘Good’ rating in 2016.
 The report recognised the successes and hard work of everyone in the school including most importantly our pupils, all teams of staff within the school, our governors, parents and other professionals linked to our school.
 It is very rewarding to note how proud our pupils are to be a part of the school and how much they enjoy learning

 Inspectors praised the ‘typically good’ behaviour of pupils and their ‘good attitudes to learning’.
 They also recognised the ‘commitment of all adults in the school to ensuring that pupils achieve the best that they can’ and the enthusiasm of teachers and their good subject knowledge.

-We are a small school – this means we can offer a personalized and individual learning experience for young people.
+Since our last Ofsted, the school has continued to develop and grow in numbers.
+We continue to offer a personalised and individual learning experience for young people.
 It can best be described as being part of a caring family, in which guidance and support are ever present, with all pupils being given the opportunity to achieve their highest possible aspirations.
 We are committed to high standards of academic attainment and achievement through years 7 – 13 enabling all pupils to flourish.